 DON'T choose a new subject just for a change.
 Find out about it first to make sure it is right for you, as once you start it you cannot change.

-DON'T make any subject choices without having read and understood the information in this booklet and participated in taster lessons on w/c 27th February.
+DON'T make any subject choices without having read and understood the information in this booklet and participated in taster lessons during the week commencing 26th February.

 How to choose options